Shaun Bartlett (singer): Early life

 His Norwegian mother, Elin Bartlett, looked after the horses at Øvrevoll Galoppbane, where his British father, Trevor Bartlett, rode as a successful jockey for a few years.
 They later moved to Devon, England, where Shaun and his brother spent their first years.
 Soon his father was offered a full-time position to race for His Highness the Emir Sheik Isa bin Salman Al Khalifa and the family moved to the island of Bahrain where Shaun and his brother grew up living in the Awali compound.
-In the summer of 1986 his parents divorced and Shaun moved with his mother to live in Bærum, Norway.
+In the summer of 1986 his parents divorced and Shaun moved with his mother to live in Bærum Municipality, Norway.

 The following Christmas he got his first keyboard and within the next couple of years he had a bedroom full of musical instruments and recording equipment where he'd spend days at a time writing and recording his very first songs and demo tapes.
 In his teens he met his first bandmates and started spending most of his time in Asker, making progressive rock in a basement and playing concerts at the local club and annual festival.
-From 1993 to 2000 he fronted several local bands from Asker.
+From 1993 to 2000 he fronted several local bands from Asker Municipality.